saulocantanhede/tfgreek2/docs/features/discontinuous.md

 ## Feature description

 Set to 1 if the word is out of sequence in the XML source data in relation to the running text.

-This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.
+This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values